 However, utilitarians argue that we should not choose our focus based primarily on personal attachment to a social cause; instead, we should apply our focus wherever we can have the most positive impact on others.
 Utilitarianism entails what we may call cause impartiality:5

-Cause impartiality is the view that one’s choice of social cause to focus on should depend on, and only on, the expected amount of good that one would do by focusing on that cause.
+Cause impartiality is the view that one’s choice of social cause to focus on should just depend on the expected amount of good that one would do by focusing on that cause.

 To illustrate this idea, suppose that you could donate to one of two different charities.
 One provides bednets to protect children from malaria; the other treats cancer patients.
 Suppose that you will save twice as many lives by donating to the bednet charity than by donating to the cancer charity; however, a family member died of cancer, so you have a personal attachment to that cause.
 Should you, therefore, give to the cancer charity?

 The utilitarian would argue not.
-On the utilitarian view, the importance of saving two lives rather than one outweighs the personal attachment that might bring the donor to prioritize the life of the cancer sufferers.
+On the utilitarian view, the importance of saving twice as many lives outweighs the personal attachment that might bring the donor to prioritize the cancer sufferers.
 From the viewpoint of utilitarianism, we should be completely impartial in deciding which social cause to support, and instead let this decision be driven only by the question of where we can do the most good.

 Importantly, we know that some ways of benefiting individuals do much more good than others.
 For example, within the cause of global health and development, some interventions are over 100 times as effective as others.6 Furthermore, many researchers believe that the difference in expected impact among causes is as great as the differences among interventions within a particular cause.
 If so, focusing on the very best causes is vastly more impactful than focusing on average ones.